Slaughter16/Active-Directory-Enterprise-Lab/Step-5_Quotas_&_File_Screening/README.md

 ![Exceed_100MB](images/30_Exceed_100MB.png)

-- Also check the Quota Percentage Usage
+- Open FSRM on the server and Verify the quota usage percentage for C:\Shares\HRData$
  ![Quota_Usage_Percentage](images/35_Quota_Usage_Percentage.png)

 - Test the file screen by attempting to save a blocked file type (example: `.mp3`, `.exe`) → should be denied.

 - Test File Screening